-The Wisconsin Policy Research Institute, or WPRI is a right-wing "think tank" based in Wisconsin.
+The Badger Institute, formerly the Wisconsin Policy Research Institute, is a right-wing "think tank" based in Wisconsin founded in 1987.
 It calls itself "Wisconsin's Free Market Think Tank" and says it is "guided by a belief that competitive free markets, limited government, private initiative, and personal responsibility are essential to our democratic way of life."
 It publishes WI Magazine and WPRI Reports.